Lanquin and Semuc Champey

 – Guatemala’s most amazing natural wonder

-We had spent the morning 2 days earlier – fairly stress free – getting back from Xocomil Water Park and then arriving back for our last 2 nights once again in our favourite room in Yellow House Hostel in Antigua.
+We had spent the morning 2 days earlier – fairly stress-free – getting back from Xocomil Water Park and then arriving back for our last 2 nights once again in our favorite room in Yellow House Hostel in Antigua.

-Saturday morning was hectic with finding a box at the supermarket, and packing our fabrics we had bought in Lake Atitlan to send back to Australia.
+Saturday morning was hectic with finding a box at the supermarket and packing the fabrics we had bought in Lake Atitlan to send back to Australia.
 It was a much easier process that Bolivia (in fact I have a separate blog about that you will enjoy reading that involved sniffer dogs, and police appointments!).
-Once the box was weighed, the lady had a look through the contents, and then we were sent to buy brown paper to wrap the box in.
+Once the box was weighed, the lady had a look through the contents, and then we were sent to buy a brown paper to wrap the box in.

 We had booked a mini-van that collected us from the hostel after breakfast.
 The road was pretty windy and my son felt really ill.
 Several others looked like they had motion sickness.
-The driver finally stopped for a late lunch at a hotel, and I barely was able to eat two spoonfuls of my pumpkin soup, as some-one had slipped with the pepper, and my mouth was on fire.
-The good thing with mini-vans is you often get to talk to other travellers who have been where you are going, and in our case we were able to glean some fabulous tips as we shared lunch.
-Soon after my son was enjoying a well earned sleep.
+The driver finally stopped for a late lunch at a hotel, and I barely was able to eat two spoonfuls of my pumpkin soup, as someone had slipped with the pepper, and my mouth was on fire.
+The good thing with mini-vans is you often get to talk to other travelers who have been where you are going, and in our case, we were able to glean some fabulous tips as we shared lunch.
+Soon after my son was enjoying a well-earned sleep.